includej/Homechat/README.md

 HomeChat is a simple **private chat**;
 Basically *text messages* are exchanged between two or more hosts.
+There are two different version:
+- TCP
+- UDP

 User will have multiple choices at the beginning:
 1) SignUp